How to run

 Shows all registered variation type entry points that can be used in the variations section of .vast configuration files.

-vast configuration variation-types [OPTIONS]
+vast config variation-types [OPTIONS]

 list